 Successfully completing the Clinical section allows for entry to membership of the college.

 You can apply directly with the RCPCH.
-For more information about how to do this, visit their how to apply web page.
+For more information about how to do this, visit their website.

-You must then contact the British Council and we will administer the exam.
+You must then contact us for we administer the exam.

 We do our best to cater for any special needs.
 We will do all we can to help you understand test questions and ways of giving answers.
 You will be assessed fairly and objectively irrespective of disability.

 If you require special arrangements please get in touch at least three months before submitting your application.
 Relevant supporting materials such as medical certificates should be submitted during registration.

 For comprehensive details about the exam visit the RCPCH website.